 No, creatine is relatively cheap.
 You can get a bottle of creatine monohydrate for as little as 20 bucks at your local Walmart.
 Better yet, you can even get cheaper creatine at your local bulk food store for about 10 bucks.

 That’s fine.
 I’ll be the first to say that you don’t need supplements to get strong and build muscle mass.
-If you can be consistent with a proper diet and weight training program, your going to grow.
+If you can be consistent with a proper diet and weight training program, you're going to grow.
 However, there might come a time when you hit a plateau in your training and may need a slight boost to your weight training efforts.
 Creatine can certainly help with that since it provides a boost of short term energy in order to get you over that “hump”.

 Just remember, creatine is not a drug (steroid) or a hormone.
 Creatine is simply a protein and shouldn’t be confused with a hormone.
 Creatine is a dietary supplement and sold legally in stores across North America whereas, hormones are not.
 For more information about the safety and uses of creatine, go to building muscle 101's creatine information page here.